COMMISSIONS

 5. Painting Process

-I work on a limited number of commissions at a time to ensure each painting receives the focus and care it deserves.
+I work on a limited number of commissions at a time to ensure each painting receives the focus it deserves.

 6. Review & Completion